Subscribers to my substack get top tips from the episode. Click on this button to subscribe and join my community.

 Jan.
 14, 2025

-What do you think of this episode?
-Do you have any topics you'd like me to cover?
-We parents are deluding ourselves about how much our kids enjoy school, according to research for the book The Disengaged Teen.
+Ask Rachel anything We parents are deluding ourselves about how much our kids enjoy school, according to research for the book The Disengaged Teen.
 In survey responses 65% of parents thought their 10th grade kid loved school, whilst only 26% of 10th graders actually said they did.
 A lot of educators admit that things go wrong in the teen years, and many fine minds are trying to work on ways to tackle the problem.
-In the meant…
+In the meantime huge numbers of teens spend most of their time disengaged.
+Som.…

 Listen to the Episode